acdh-oeaw/Teaching_CBS4DH/lectures/command_2.md

 * It usually has the extension `.sh`
 * It is basically a file of text which contains the commands that must be executed by the shell.

-For example, in our case, let's call our script `script1.sh`:
+For example, in our case, let's call our script `get_length.sh`:
-* Create a file `script1.sh` with a text editor (for example, `nano script1.sh` or just a GUI-based editor)
+* Create a file `get_length.sh` with a text editor (for example, `nano get_length.sh` or just a GUI-based editor)
 * Write in the first line of the file `#!/bin/bash`.
 This indicates that the commands must be executed by `bash`.
-* Add the command you want to execute, like `wc -l *.pdb | sort -n | head -n 1`
+* Add the command you want to execute, like `wc -l *.txt | sort -n`
 * Save the final result
-* Make this executable: in the directory where the script is contained, type `chmod 755 script1.sh`
+* Make this executable: in the directory where the script is contained, type `chmod 755 get_length.sh`
-* Execute the script with `./script1.sh` (you have to specify that the script is in your current directory by adding `./`)
+* Execute the script with `./get_length.sh` (you have to specify that the script is in your current directory by adding `./`)

 **Be careful!**
 * This script will execute the commands in the directory where it is stored.
-So, it will look for all files `*.pdb` in its directory.
+So, it will look for all files `*.txt` in its directory.
 * If you want to use it in another directory, you must either move the script or recall it from the directory where you want to use it (this would require a longer and complicated path).
-* However, the easiest way is to include a **variable**, so that you can specify to the script where it should be applied: instead of writing `*.pdb` in its code, you can write `$@`.
-This means that the shell will automatically replace `$@` with whatever you input as argument of the script, e.g. `./script1.sh exercise-data/*.pdb`.
-This will also allow you to use the script to check for other kinds of formats too, e.g. `./script1.sh *.txt`
+* However, the easiest way is to include a **variable**, so that you can specify to the script where it should be applied: instead of writing `*.txt` in its code, you can write `$@`.
+This means that the shell will automatically replace `$@` with whatever you input as argument of the script, e.g. `./get_length.sh exercise-data/*.txt`.
+This will also allow you to use the script to check for other kinds of formats too, e.g. `./get_length.sh *.xml`

 This is just the tip of the iceberg: scripts would require at least a whole session for itself (or even a whole course), but I hope you already got the gist of what makes the shell such a powerful tool.
 The shell is not only a way of interacting with the operating system, but it is also a **programming language**.